drew1up/mws-restaurant-stage-1/README.md

 - All restaurants are marked on map via Google Maps api
 - Restaurants are listed by neighborhood and/or type of cuisine
 - Restaurant details such as hours of operation and reviews
+- Service worker registered to cache requests to site's assets for offline

 ## Installation